 This post could go in a variety of different directions, however, what I want to focus on is the value that God places on women, both to humanity in general and to the family of God.
 It is very easy to presume a patriarchal bent towards the world that God has created and to carry that presumption forward into the church.
 After all, how often do we see the men in a society or a family seemingly having the sovereign authority to dictate how things are to be run, especially for how women are to live.
 (Nearly all, if not all, Ancient Near East societies were patriarchal by nature, however, do we see this in the Hebrew society because this is how God desires it?
 Perhaps some aspects, yes, but at the same time, we often see God working within a society to produce the most equitable scenarios.
 While He doesn’t alter the culture’s views at large, He does construct laws that would tell the Hebrews how to engage in such a society in the most righteous manner possible – slavery is an example of this.)
 We often use our modern societal constructs to be the lenses by which we read scripture as well, which is likewise problematic.
 What we deem as appropriate dress or behavior for the sexes may not match what we find in the societies of the scriptures’ record.
 I say all of this to say that we should approach this subject (as indeed with any subject) by simply taking a bird’s eye observation of the culture and see how God is working in the culture rather than parachuting down and purposefully implanting one’s self into their culture, but giving it a modern wash so it makes sense “for me, today.”
 This post is also not going to deny the role of men nor women (even though I would argue the scriptures present a holistic view of these roles, not the modern stereotypical presentation they are usually given), but at the same time, this post isn’t necessarily intended to explore all of the nuances of men and women and their roles in God-honoring society.

 In Genesis 2, we find that when God created humanity, (a’dam, in Hebrew), he recognized that humanity wasn’t complete and whole and would need the addition of something to make humanity alive.
 Just as God breathed into a’dam the breath of life and a’dam became a living soul, personally, so too would humanity need something to make it alive.
 The union of man and woman is described as a “one flesh” union in the Bible because it portrays the wholeness that is achieved by their coming together.
 Adam, personally, wasn’t a whole being until God breathed into him the breath of life.
 Likewise, Adam, as the prototype of humanity, wasn’t whole until God brought life to him.
 When God takes of Adam’s side and makes women, Adam gives her the name of Eve because she is to be the mother of all LIVING.
 A woman is not a mother by default but is so because she has brought LIFE into the world.
 In other words, humanity was made whole when it was in union with life.
 This is very important to recognize.
-I certainly would access that Adam and Eve were real people, however, we shouldn’t just read through the introductory chapters of Genesis as old hat information.
+I certainly would accept that Adam and Eve were real people, however, we shouldn’t just read through the introductory chapters of Genesis as old-hat information.
 We should really stop and consider what is going on here.
-Humanity, as God had intended it, was not a humanity that was in union with death, but life.
+Humanity, as God had intended it, was not to be in union with death, but life.
 God did not bring an agent of death from Adam’s side to join unto him, but an agent of life.
+Life herself became Adam’s prime companion.
 A God-honoring humanity would not view women as second-class or an object – a God-honoring humanity would be that which sees a woman and recognizes it is staring into the face of life.
 After all, it was a woman, Mary, who brought forth He which is the Life of men, Jesus Christ.
 In Genesis 2:23, Adam declared of her that she was bone of his bones and flesh of his flesh.
 Adam didn’t view life herself as a distinct object, but the very fabric of his skin and the structure of his body – his flesh and bones.
 This is what the writer of Genesis wants us to see here.
 It isn’t so much about simply recounting history, but is to again, have us stop and consider what all God is doing and how that would and should impact our understanding of Him and us.

 In this, a woman was given the responsibility of being the help-meet for Adam.
 (Genesis 2:18) This often gets viewed as if the woman was simply to be standing by Adam’s side, being the quiet and meek counterpart while Adam handles all of the business.
 At other times, this gets viewed in such a way that transforms the wife into the personal servant of the husband.
 This is unfortunate.
 The Hebrew word behind help-meet doesn’t carry this idea, but comes from a word that describes protector and succourer.
 If your help is described as protection, that is not a passive standing in the shadows of the husband.
 This is active.
 In our society, even in the church, we have often told and taught women that their place is the “meek and quiet vessel”.
 We have effectively taught our help-meets, our protectors, to stand down from their role.
 Then, husbands fall; marriages fail; rinse and repeat for the next generation.
 The word succour means to come to the aid of someone in a time of hardship or distress.
 Once again, rescuing is the man’s job and the woman shouldn’t worry this.
 In fact, we’ve gone so far as to suggest that if a man needs rescuing from his wife, then he isn’t much of a man.
 How pathetic!
 Where do we get this stuff?
 This is not the intention of woman’s creation – her purpose isn’t to exist to be a guy’s arm candy.
 There is real value that has been placed upon the importance of women that men have largely forfeited enjoying because of a woefully misguided understanding of masculinity and the role of women – especially and sadly perhaps more largely seen in the church.
 The book of Proverbs records that a husband’s reputation is known because of the virtuous woman he’s married to.
 It also records that the heart of the husband does safely TRUST in her.
 And, we aren’t teaching this to our girls.
 Many Christian girls are being taught to be sweet and quiet and keepers of their home, etc. – and while there is certainly nothing wrong with those qualities or aspirations, what we can’t ignore is the important role they have – the vital role they have – as protectors of their future husbands.
 Does this mean a woman is insanely jealous of her marriage?
 YES!
 Does this mean a woman keeps her man locked up in a cage?
 No, not at all.
 There are extremes and as with any extreme, we have to be mindful that we aren’t taking things outside of their boundaries.
 An army isn’t always fighting, but it is prepared when the time calls for it.
 God gifted man with woman – we should honor their purpose.